10-000-cocks/The-Heiress/readme.md

 # The Heiress repo

-The files in this repository represent the current state of development of the Heiress play.
+The files in this repository represent the current state of development of the Heiress play:
-Please take a look:

 #### Overviews
 - Play script [→ script.md](script.md)